Zapit-Optostim/zapit/README.md

 ## Install
-Gather the requirements then add to your path:
+Gather and install the above requirements then install Zapit in one of the following ways:
-* The Zapit `code` directory.
+* *Via MATLAB*: Go to the **Apps** ribbon in MATLAB and click on **Get More Apps**.
+Search for Zapit and add it to MATLAB.
+You can also update Zapit via this route.
+* *Via your browser*: Navigate to the [Zapit File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/122142-zapit).
+Download.
+Unpack in a reasonable place.
+Add the Zapit `code` directory to your path.
 You need add only this directory, not it and all sub-directories.
-* The ScanImage directory.
+* *Via Git*: Clone in your favourite Git client.
+Add the Zapit `code` directory to your path.
 You need add only this directory, not it and all sub-directories.

 ### First time you run